joycezemitchell/onstate/README.md

 It will do the following:
 1. Grab all collections from the database.
 2. Convert it into html page.
-3. Create a new landing page in Shopify store with all the collections in the body as the content.
+3. Create a new landing page and send the coverted html to Shopify store via API with all the collections in the body as the content.